skienzmatishun/rippreport/content/p/peoples-choice/index.md

 ---
-title: "PEOPLE'S CHOICE"
+title: PEOPLE'S CHOICE
 date: 2018-07-13
-thumbnail: "img/peoples-choice.jpg"
+thumbnail: img/peoples-choice.jpg
 categories:
 - Special-Report
 authors:
 - ripp-report
+alttags: "Icon depicting a central figure surrounded by a group, representing support for Senate candidate Chris Elliott"
 ---
 The people’s choice or the Catalyst choice.
 The Ripp Report is going for the People’s Choice, David Northcutt.
 The Catalyst Choice Chris Elliott has raised over one half a million dollars, headed for 600,000 for a Senate Seat salary of 42,000.
 Damn people WAKE UP.

 {{< socialpreview url="https://www.al.com/news/mobile/index.ssf/2018/07/negative_personal_regrettable.html" >}}